8Ginette8/gbif.range/README.md

 ```
 <img width="450" height="auto" alt="image" src="https://github.com/user-attachments/assets/3e26fe66-fbdd-4854-a24e-125a02d3928e" />

-Let's further demonstrate how a custom ecoregion can be employed in combination with the package's main functions:
+Let's further demonstrate how a custom map of ecoregions can be employed in combination with the package's main functions:

 ``` r
 # Let's download the observations of Arctostaphylos alpinus in the European Alps: